Where there’s smoke there’s potentially fire

-Many landlords were unaware of their responsibilities when it came to smoke alarms and with laws governing smoke alarms differing from state to state, there were many grey areas and much room for confusion.
+Many landlords are still unclear on their responsibilities when it comes to smoke alarms; and with laws governing smoke alarms differing from state to state, there are grey areas and much room for confusion.

 This responsibility can extend to the cleaning of smoke alarms.
 It may also include professional testing, ensuring alarms were tested at the legally required time intervals, ensuring the right type of smoke alarms installed, minimum voltage requirements were met or mains powered smoke alarms fitted.